 Part of something much bigger

-We fully recognise that CTNTP is a small part of something far bigger that God is doing in the UK and that there are many other groups and organisations here who carry and are moving with a similar vision.
+We fully recognise that CTNTP is a small part of something far bigger that God is doing throughout the UK and that there are many other groups and organisations who carry and are moving with a similar vision.